A Red Dot And Its Significance In Hindu Culture

 The belief is that on this, a strong individual, a strong family and strong society can be formed.
 Red represents honour, love and prosperity; hence, it is worn to symbolize these aspects.
 One often observes that a widow either stops wearing a bindi or opts for a black one, as she is said to have got disconnected with marital bliss.

-Get a consultation from Expert Astrologers and know benefic and malefic effects of planets placed in your horoscope.
+Get 100% Cashback On your First Consultation to connect with our expert astrologers and know benefic and malefic effects of planets placed in your horoscope.
 Know the Remedies for malefic effects of planets to increase the strength and power of the weakly placed planets.